-James C. Dever III serves as Chief United States District Judge for the Eastern District of North Carolina.
+James C. Dever III serves as a United States District Judge for the Eastern District of North Carolina.
 President George W. Bush nominated Judge Dever (then age 39) in May 2002, and the United States Senate unanimously confirmed him.
 Before serving as a United States District Judge, Judge Dever served as a United States Magistrate Judge for fifteen months.
-He has served as Chief Judge since October 2011.
+He served as Chief Judge from October 2011 through October 2018.

 Judge Dever received his B.B.A., with high honors, from the University of Notre Dame in 1984.
 He attended Notre Dame on a four-year ROTC scholarship.
 He was a Distinguished Military Graduate, was elected to Beta Gamma Sigma, and received the Raymond P. Kent Award (which is awarded to the graduating senior with the highest average in finance/economics classes).
 He received his J.D., with high honors, from Duke University School of Law in 1987.
 At Duke, he served as editor-in-chief of the Duke Law Journal, was elected to the Order of the Coif, and received numerous academic awards.